junguler/ffmpeg-examples/video filters for ffmpeg & mpv/README.md

 ```
 ALT+B vf toggle hue=H=0.5*PI*t,rgbashift=rh=-2:bv=+2
 ```
-mpv have been recently soft deprecated this way of chaining filters on their git version, it works for the time being but don't need to worry about when it might gets remove because we can chain these by applying two seperate filters on the same keybind using `;`
+mpv have been recently soft deprecated this way of chaining filters on their git version, it works for the time being but we don't need to worry about when it might gets remove because we can chain these by applying two seperate filters on the same keybind using `;`
 ```
 ALT+B vf toggle hue=H=0.5*PI*t ; vf toggle rgbashift=rh=-2:bv=+2
 ```